 In addition to the qualifications for teaching elder, ministering elders must meet

 the biblical criteria for shepherd (2 Samuel 12:1ff., Ps.
 23, John 10:11-16, etc.).
 Therefore the nominee must also preach before the congregation (in the case of a candidate for senior pastor) and submit to a public interview before the heads of households.
-Following this process, the elders by unanimous vote may approve the nominee as a candidate to be placed on a ballot.
+Following this process, the elders by a four-fifths majority may approve the nominee as a candidate to be placed on a ballot.

 Each ballot will provide the option of voting yes, no, or abstain.
 The candidate will need to receive a three quarters majority of the congregational votes cast in order to approve the call.
 If any elector votes no and includes a reason for the no vote on the ballot, the elders must carefully weigh the scriptural merit of the objection and meet as necessary with the electors who cast the no votes.
 If the candidate is approved by election, the elders will extend a call to him to be pastor.